-This course will enable students to study the history of theater and to participate in discussions and performances representative of various periods and styles of theatre.
+In this course students will develop basic skills and techniques of set design, acting, and directing and will participate in all aspects of a production.
 The emphasis will be on the development of techniques of acting, set design, and construction, and creation of costumes.

-Drama 3 & 4 Honors
+Theatre 3 & 4 Honors

-Prerequisite Drama 1 & 2, teacher recommendation
+Prerequisite Drama 1 & 2 Credit: 1.00

 This course is designed for those who have taken Theater 1 and 2, enjoyed the class, and passed with an 85 or higher.
 It is an advanced class designed to build upon past educational experiences and enhance skills.
 Students will gain an in-depth understanding of various playwrights and plays that both influenced and were influenced by the changing philosophies of their society.
 They will also deepen their knowledge of play development and performance techniques.
-This course can receive honors credit which requires an honors contract and teacher recommendation.